kribo852/DukeDarwin/README.md

 This project is used to run genetic algorithms.
 This project is free to use.
 See the MIT License: https://en.wikipedia.org/wiki/MIT_License

-Main class: runs application, includes Habitat abstract class, which contains the lifeforms.
+Main: runs application, includes Habitat abstract class, which contains the lifeforms.
+Main contains a class loader that currently is used to load a/the lifeform.

-Habitat, a place to run evolution of lifeforms
+Habitat: a place to run evolution of lifeforms

 Lifeform: interface of a lifeform, with a genome of a collection of type T. Has methods for running an evaluation of the lifeform, mutation, output of results and making of a new genome.